ska-telescope/skampi/README.md

 ```

 ## Taranta Enabled
-If you want to deploy Taranta locally, and you want to be able to log into the web dashboards UI, you should set `WEBJIVE_AUTH_DASHBOARD_ENABLE=true` in your `PrivateRules.mak` file.
+If you want to deploy Taranta locally, and you want to be able to log into the web dashboards UI, you should set `TARANTA_AUTH_DASHBOARD_ENABLE=true` in your `PrivateRules.mak` file.

 # Getting Started
 [![Documentation Status](https://readthedocs.org/projects/ska-telescope-ska-skampi/badge/?version=latest)](https://developer.skatelescope.org/projects/ska-skampi/en/latest/?badge=latest)